pps43/BookOfGameDev/GamePlay/Pattern/CommonPatternsCollection.md

     {
         if (!this.IsRunning)
         {
-            ZLog.error("Cannot change state, FSM is not runnning");
+            Log.error("Cannot change state, FSM is not runnning");
             return;
         }

         if (newState == null)
         {
-            ZLog.error(owner, "cannot change state to null");
+            Log.error(owner, "cannot change state to null");
             return;
         }

         if (this.curState == null)
         {
-            ZLog.error(owner, "Fatal error: curState is null, newState=", newState);
+            Log.error(owner, "Fatal error: curState is null, newState=", newState);
             return;
         }

         if (newState.GetType().Equals(this.curState.GetType()))
         {
-            ZLog.warn(this.owner, "cannot change to the same state:", this.curState);
+            Log.warn(this.owner, "cannot change to the same state:", this.curState);
             return;
         }